-Driver's Licenses will be collected and Motor Vehicle Records (MVRs) will be examined when employees are hired and annually thereafter.
-Driving privileges and any conditional employment offer made for a position with driving duties shall be contingent on compliance with the standards set forth in this policy.
-In addition, new employees must attest that they will maintain liability insurance in accordance with SDCL 32-35-70.
+Driver's Licenses should be collected, and Motor Vehicle Records (MVRs) should be examined when employees are hired and annually thereafter.
+Driving privileges and any conditional employment offer made for a position with driving duties should be contingent on compliance with the standards set forth in this policy.
+In addition, new employees should attest that they should maintain liability insurance in accordance with SDCL 32-35-70.